xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 - LPTS has hardware policers on all default entries in the NPU to limit traffic sent to local CPU.
 - Policing is done on the LC Hardware ASIC before packets hit RP/LC CPU.
 - Each flow policer has default static policer rate value.
-- Each flow policer value can be conifgured to 0 (to drop all packet matching classification criteria) to max of 50K PPS.
+- Each flow policer value can be conifgured from 0 (to drop all packet matching classification criteria) to max of 50K PPS. (as compared to 100k in ASR9k)
 - Similar to ASR9k platform, the LPTS policers work on a per NPU basis.
 For example, if the LPTS police value is set to 1000pps for a flow, it means that every NPU on the LC can punt with 1000pps to the CPU for that flow.
-- L2 Protocol and Exception packets are punted to the LC via CPU traps. (need to confirm)
+- L2 Protocol and Exception packets are punted to the LC via CPU traps.

 LPTS uses the following tuples to identify a packet: